 Cuba is a popular LGBTQ+ travel destination thanks to its rich history and culture, unspoiled nature, and yes, vibrant gay life – especially compared to other islands in the Caribbean.

-While local LGBT people may experience legal or societal difficulties, LGBT visitors are highly unlikely to experience any challenges due to their sexuality.
+While local LGBTQ+ people may experience legal or societal difficulties, LGBTQ+ visitors are highly unlikely to experience any challenges due to their sexuality or gender identity.

 Homosexuality was decriminalized in Cuba in 1979.
-In 2008, Mariela Castro Espín –director of the Cuban National Center for Sex Education in Havana, LGBT activist, and daughter of President Raúl Castro – made huge strides in the gay rights space.
+In 2008, Mariela Castro Espín, director of the Cuban National Center for Sex Education in Havana, LGBTQ+ activist, and daughter of President Raúl Castro – made huge strides in the queer rights space.

-She delivered a speech championing LGBT advocacy, a moment that inspired the country’s first gay pride parade in Havana.
+She delivered a speech championing LGBTQ+ advocacy, a moment that inspired the country’s first pride parade in Havana.
 Today, the parade still continues annually across Cuba (including Santa Clara), but more as a protest than a celebration.

-For decades, LGBT Cubans were the black sheep of Cuba — outcasts trapped on a Caribbean island that was at once conservative, Catholic, and communist.
+For decades, LGBTQ+ Cubans were the black sheep of Cuba — outcasts trapped on a Caribbean Island that was at once conservative, Catholic, and communist.

 While Cuba remains socially conservative, especially outside of big cities, times have changed dramatically.

-You’ll find a visible gay scene in Havana: in the Vedado neighborhood, along the Malacón at the gay-popular Mi Cayito beach, and in bars and clubs that reflect a more innocent, pre-Grindr time.
+You’ll find a visible queer scene in Havana: in the Vedado neighborhood, along the Malacón at Mi Cayito beach, which is popular with gay men, and in bars and clubs that reflect a more innocent, pre-Grindr time.

-Holding hands and basic affection isn’t a big deal in Havana, especially in the areas around where gays congregate.
+Holding hands and basic affection isn’t a big deal in Havana, especially in the areas around where LGBTQ+ people congregate.
 But a little more caution is advised outside the city.

-Cuba got its first dedicated gay bar in 2013, which closed a couple years ago.
-Kingbar, which opened last year in the hip Vedado neighborhood, harks back to a time when American gay bars still had a bit of a renegade quality.
+Cuba got its first dedicated gay bar in 2013, which closed a few years ago.
+Kingbar, which opened a few years ago in the hip Vedado neighborhood, harks back to a time when American queer bars still had a bit of a renegade quality.

-El Malecón, along this ocean, is a popular hangout for all Habaneros, with the gays congregating in the area around Avenida 23.
+El Malecón, along this ocean, is a popular hangout for all Habaneros, with queer people congregating in the area around Avenida 23.

-Mi Cayito is the gay-popular beach, about 15 miles east of Havana. mYXto is one of our favorite Cubano gay bars and Café Cantante Mi Habana, a club near Havana’s Revolutionary Square, hosts El Divino, a popular gay show and party, every Saturday night.
+Mi Cayito is the beach popular with gay men, about 15 miles east of Havana.
+X Y (formerly Bar Myxto) is one of our favorite Cubano gay bars and Café Cantante Mi Habana, a club near Havana’s Revolutionary Square, hosts live music.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.